orgilbatzaya/Wikipedia-Popularity/project/project.md

 ------------

 The data that we obtained contains information regarding historical figures.
 We downloaded the data from Kaggle, but the data was collected by the Massachusetts Institute of Technology about a year ago.
 The data is based off of metrics from many wikipedia pages and believe the variables in the dataframe can be used to extrapolate what makes a historical figure "popular" by Wikipedia standards.

 By the end of our data analysis, we aim to derive the perfect combination of variables that lead to a high popularity index, which is recorded in the dataframe.

-It is important to note that the dataframe has been updated as recently as last year and the last historical figure's birth year recorded was 2005, suggesting that though the dataframe has not added a historical figure born after the year 2005, there is still currently data being collected on the ones already in the dataframe (ie page views, article languages, etc.).

 ### Section 1- Introduction to the Data